Last updated: April 18, 2022

 In addition to the above features, you should also consider what types of accessories you’d like your camp chair to have.

 - Wine glass holders

 Of course, the more features, the higher the price.
 But more features and accessories doesn’t always mean you’re getting a higher quality camping chair.

 Have a look at our list of recommended roof top tents in Australia for the ultimate in road trip camping.
-Also check out our list of recommended tents for hiking and camping for some affordable and durable tent options.
+Also check out our list of recommended camping tables for some affordable and durable table options.
 Last but not least, check out our list of best camping fridges so that you can keep your food and drinks cool while on a camping trip.

 Bringing the best camp chair is key to perfecting your next outdoor adventure.
 To find out which one will work best for you, you need to consider the style you want as well as how comfortable and portable it needs to be and which accessories you need.